Unified reporting across GI practices for a PE-backed MSO

 Summary

 This was a PE-backed MSO doing exactly what PE in healthcare does — acquiring practices and trying to create value through scale.
 The reporting and data infrastructure required to manage that scale did not come with the acquisitions.
-Prexisio built it: the integration layer, the unified patient view, the three recurring monthly reports, and the MIPS submission workflow.
+Prexisio built it: the unified reporting foundation, the three recurring monthly reports, and the MIPS submission workflow.

-The engagement lasted through the organization's acquisition.
+The engagement lasted through the organization's acquisition by SCA Health.
 The reporting infrastructure Prexisio built was not a project that ended.
 It was an operational function that ran until the organization was absorbed into a larger one.